rofeeqshittu/alx-low_level_programming/README.md

 # ALX Low Level Programming

 This repository contains various tasks and projects that form my learning phase of the C programming language.
-Each directory corresponds to different exercises, practices, and projects designed to enhance understanding of low-level programming concepts.
+Each directory corresponds to different exercises, practices, and projects designed to enhance my understanding of low-level programming concepts.

 ## Directory Structure